 When kids learn about farming or growing food in the garden, their relationship with food changes.
-Knowing how they can grow food, care for it, nurture it, harvest it, where it comes from, and the benefits of preparing your own food teaches them to be responsible with what they eat.
-Learning about how food is produced improves their knowledge on the environment and ecosystem.
+Knowing how they can grow, look after, and harvest food will teach them the benefits of preparing it themselves.
+This may also lead them to be more responsible with the types of foods they eat.
+Learning about how food is produced improves their knowledge of the environment and ecosystem.

 Children can have fun visiting farms, where they can witness crop growing techniques and observe farm animals and livestock.
 Check out our list of pick-your-own farms in Australia here.

 If you want to bring the farm to you, grow your own.
 Your kids will love getting their hands dirty, and they’ll be far more eager to try foods they have grown themselves.
 Even fussy eaters love picking cherry tomatoes straight from the vine!

 The trick to a successful vegetable patch is to: